 Bushfire safety advice

-Energy Safe Victoria has compiled a list of important information around the safe use of electrical and gas appliances following bushfires.
+Energy Safe Victoria has compiled this list of important information about safely using electrical and gas appliances following bushfires.

 Safety around electricity